"A great singer. But on her cd, she keeps reminding us that she is a virgo. I don't care what your sign is, Beyonce."

 — Haruki Murakami, The Wind-Up Bird Chronicle

-Liz: He is a doctor who doesn't know the Heimlich maneuver!
+He is a doctor who doesn't know the Heimlich maneuver!
 He can't play tennis, he can't cook, he's as bad at sex as I am, but he has no idea!
+Jack:

-Harold: Well, I suppose he has an interesting face and body, but it turns me right off because he can't talk intelligently about art.
+: Well, I suppose he has an interesting face and body, but it turns me right off because he can't talk intelligently about art.
+Emory

-Harold: I could never love anyone like that.
+: I could never love anyone like that.
+Emory

-Harold: I could and you could, that's who could.
-Mary, she's gorgeous.
+: I could and you could, that's who could.
+Mary, she's gorgeous

 Madame Zeroni: Myra's head is as empty as a flowerpot.